 What does Actualize do?

 Actualize is a software engineering bootcamp with a 12-week online and on-campus program in Chicago.
-The online course is done live, so students get the same experience as those who attend on-campus.
+The online course is done live.
+That means that remote students get the same experience as those who attend on-campus.

 Students spend 5 hours a day Monday through Friday on the course.
-Since the online course is live, students participate from 9am-2pm PST / noon-5pm EST. Students could also choose to do the nights and weekends online course, which takes place from 7am-3pm PST / 11am-7pm EST on Sundays and Monday through Thursday from 4pm-7:30pm PST / 7pm-10:30pm EST. After the 12 week bootcamp has ended, students can get career support Mondays and Thursdays from 4pm-7pm PST / 7pm-10pm EST.
+Since the online course is live, students participate from 9am-2pm PST / noon-5pm EST. They could also choose to do the nights and weekends online course.
+This option takes place from 7am-3pm PST / 11am-7pm EST on Sundays and Monday through Thursday from 4pm-7:30pm PST / 7pm-10:30pm EST. After the 12 week bootcamp has ended, students can get career support Mondays and Thursdays.

 Who is Actualize for?

-Aspiring software engineers who have no experience or background in the field could benefit from the Actualize bootcamp as long as they are willing to put in the work and time to learn.
+Aspiring software engineers who have no experience or background in the field could benefit from the Actualize bootcamp.
+People who are willing to put in the work and time to learn will succeed.

 What does Actualize cost?
 How much work is involved?

 To apply, students submit an application on the website, then participate in two interviews with admissions advisors.
-There are no coding challenges.
+There are no coding challenges or assessments.

 If accepted, students must take part in 4 weeks of pre-work.
-They watch videos that introduce them to the fundamentals of computer programming and submit exercises to the teaching assistants, who provide feedback and answer questions via video conferencing and email.
+They watch videos that introduce them to the fundamentals of computer programming and submit exercises to the teaching assistants.
+Then, the TAs provide feedback and answer questions via video conferencing and email.

-Both the online and on-campus bootcamp cost $13,900 and a $1,000 non-refundable deposit is required.
+Both the online and on-campus bootcamp cost $13,900.
+Plus, students are required to pay a $1,000 non-refundable deposit.
 There are a few options for financing.
 If students choose to pay upfront, they receive a $500 discount.
 They can also choose to pay in 3 installments without accruing interest or take out a loan to pay the tuition back in 3 years.

 Ratings and reviews